fullcalendar/fullcalendar-docs/_docs-v4/event-display/eventOrder.md

 ---
 title: eventOrder
-since_version: 2.4.0
 ---

-Determines the vertical ordering events that have the same times.
+Determines the ordering events within the same day.

 <div class='spec' markdown='1'>
-String / Array / Function, *default*: `"title"`
+String / Array / Function, *default*: `"start,-duration,allDay,title"`
 </div>

-By default, FullCalendar decides that events with longer durations and earlier start times are sorted above other events.
-However, events often have the same exact start time and duration, which is especially true for all-day events.
-By default, when this happens, events are sorted alphabetically by title. `eventOrder` provides the ability to override this behavior.
+For most views, this determines the vertical ordering of events within the same day.
+For [agenda view](agenda-view) however, it determines the *horizontal* ordering of events within the same day.

+The default value puts earlier events first.
+If tied, it puts longer events first.
+If tied, it puts all-day events first.
+If still tied, orders events by title, alphabetically.

 This setting accepts a few different arguments: